cloudposse-archives/reference-architectures/README.md

 You can provision the basic reference architecture in 3 "easy" steps. =)

-All accounts will leverage our [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules/) to get started.
+All accounts will leverage our [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules/) service catalog to get you started.
+Later, we recommend you fork this and start your own service catalog suitable for your organization.

-This process involves using terraform to generate the code (`Dockerfile`, `Makefile`, `terraform.tfvar`, etc) you will use to manage your infrastructure.
+This process involves using `terraform` to generate the code (`Dockerfile`, `Makefile`, `terraform.tfvar`, etc) that you will use to manage your infrastructure.

-This is a "bootstrap" process.
-You do it once and then you throw *this* repo away.
+This is a "bootstrap" process that gets you running from a cold-start.
+You do it once and then you literally throw *this* (e.g. `reference-architectures/`) repo away.
+This project generates all the pre-configured boilerplate scaffolding you need in the `repos/` directory.

-When you're done, you'll have one Git repo for each AWS account.
-The repo contains everything necessary to administer that account.
-We practice a strict "share nothing" approach, which is why each account gets it's own terraform state backend, repo, and DNS zone.
+When you're done, in the `repos/` directory you'll have one Git repo for each AWS account.
+These repos are what you'll want to push up to GitHub.
+Each repo contains everything necessary to administer that account.
+We practice a strict "share nothing" approach, which is why each account gets it's own repo, terraform state backend, and DNS zone.
 This maximally reduces the blast radius of any human errors in one account affecting any other account.
 Also, because each account has it's own repo, it's *ideally* suited for larger enterprise or corporate environments where various stakeholders will be responsible for running services in their account.

 ## Architecture